Rose-STL-Lab/Zihao-s-Toolbox/README.md

 registry_host: str
 ## If your image is private and your pull secret name does not default to <project-name>-read-registry
 image_pull_secrets: str
+## Prefix of the names of your workloads
+prefix: str
 ## Will tolerate no-schedule taints
 tolerations:
   - <toleration-key>